seyedeh-mona-ebrahimi/AI-_Software_Assistant/README.md

 3. retrieval.py → Stores the fetched knowledge in the database for later use.
 4. ranking.py → Ranks the retrieved documents based on trustworthiness and relevance.
 5. consistency.py → Ensures the AI responses remain consistent with previously generated answers.
-6. app.py → TThe Streamlit UI, allowing users to interact with the assistant.
+6. app.py → The Streamlit UI, allows users to interact with the assistant.

 ## Installation Instructions